 Mel also added that many people she coached have a life script where they just believed that they would meet someone, get married, and have children.
 One of the things that you have to work through is changing this life script.

 Many films portray happily ever after, it’s about meeting the partner and going on to have children, it’s no wonder that that’s what most people think should happen and what they’re looking for.
 Mel also surveyed the people in ‘The Stork and I Mum Tribe’ community, and 95% of them said that they presumed that they would have a baby with a partner.
 Only 5% said that they would choose donor conception from the beginning.
 Some people never saw themselves with a partner, but the vast majority thought they would do this with a partner.

-Also, remembering that you only see a snippet of other people’s reality, and often it’s a positive snippet because it’s what they want to share with you or show you.
-There’s so much work anyone can do is trying to stop the comparison and embrace doing this solo and all the benefits and the amazing things that come with that.
+Also, remember that you only see a snippet of other people’s reality, and often it’s a positive snippet because it’s what they want to share with you or show you.
+There’s so much work anyone can do in trying to stop the comparison and embrace doing this solo and all the benefits and the amazing things that come with that.

 If you have a bucket of energy, all of your energy you want to put on moving forward, making your life as amazing as it can be and any energy that leaks out of that bucket is worrying about other people and comparing yourself to other people or what ‘might have been’.
 All of this takes you back or keeps you where you are, it doesn’t make you progress forward.